|

 ▲ Return to Top

-Br.
-ChiSing, M.Div.,
+Brother ChiSing, M.Div.,

-M.A. is an Interfaith retreat facilitator, spiritual
+M.A. was an Interfaith retreat facilitator, spiritual

 director, ritual artist, musician, and the founder of

 "Awakening Heart."
-He is also a former
+He was also a former Community College

-Unitarian Universalist seminary.
+degree from a Unitarian Universalist seminary.

 and he was ordained by him into the "Order of Interbeing"